Amsterdam Central Station is the principal railway station in the city although there are a number of other stations which may be useful for visitors.

 International rail services from Amsterdam include the Eurostar to London, Thalys to Brussels/Paris, ICE International to Düsseldorf/Cologne/Frankfurt and IC train to Berlin.

-Stores at Amsterdam Central include AKO (newsagent), Albert Heijn To Go (mini-supermarket), Cheese and More, HEMA (Dutch general retailer), Erica Kruiderijen (health store), ETOS (chemist), Moonflower (flowers), Simon Lévelt (coffee/tea), Sissy Boy (fashion) and an Iamsterdam store.
+Stores at Amsterdam Central include AKO (newsagent), AH To Go (mini-supermarkets), Cheese and More, HEMA (Dutch general retailer), Erica Kruiderijen (health store), ETOS (chemist), Moonflower (flowers), Simon Lévelt (coffee/tea), Sissy Boy (fashion) and an Iamsterdam store.

 There are GWK Travelex money outlets for currency exchange.